hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/README.rst

 3. **Clear Assertions:** Assertions are used to verify the expected behavior of the functions.

 4. **Error Handling (Crucial):** The provided example code lacks error handling.
 Real-world code will need it.
 My example provides placeholder functions that return reasonable results on valid input and *none* or `False` on error cases.
-The test cases demonstrate checking for these conditions.
+The test cases demonStarte checking for these conditions.

 5. **Realistic Data:**  The example data is more realistic.
 Test cases now assert the *type* of the returned data (e.g., `assert isinstance(data, dict)`).